How to use a mid-20th century dial telephone

 As a child in the 1940s I remember my parents talking about having to arrange a trunk call to a distant town.
 Apparently you couldn't rely on being able to do it on the spur of the moment.

-Going through the operator was not necessarily quick because long distance calls had to go through several operators along the line, each one making connections by plugging in cables - see the page on manual telephone exchanges.
+Going through the operator was not necessarily quick because long distance calls had to go through several operators along a line of telephone exchanges, each one making connections by plugging in cables.
 Callers just had to hold on and wait.
-Then it would happen and the operator would say, "You're through, caller".
+Then it would happen, and the operator would say, "You're through, caller".
 If you were lucky, she would then disconnect herself, but unfortunately operators were often bored or just inquisitive.
-So they listened into calls and always had to assume that they were not private.
+So they listened into calls and users always had to assume that their calls were not private.

 Trials of going through the operator